SCBI-ForestGEO/Dendrobands/resources/workflow_bandreplace.md

 # Workflow for dendroband replacement and installation

+1. Build dendrobands (see instructions [here](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/resources/how_to_make_dendrobands.docx)).

-1. Prepare the bandreplace form for the field, and make sure you have a blank data entry form ready for office.
+2. Prepare the bandreplace form for the field, and make sure you have a blank data entry form ready for office.

     a.
 Review [checklist](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/field_forms).

-2. Do field work (see [updated dendroband instructions]() for exact steps)
+3. Do field work (see [how_to_make_dendrobands](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/resources/how_to_make_dendrobands.docx) for exact steps)

     a.
 After collecting data, be sure to tie flagging tape around the entire tree.